TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

    - Rules:
      - Reject the request if the requestor is not the bank's admin;
      - Reject the request if an account with the same name already exists in the bank.

+Note that to keep the request parameters private to only the specified bank, this operation should use `transient` input parameters.
+More serious readers may update the implementation of this sample to replace the `parameters` with `transient` data in the `transaction trigger` of this operation.

 ## Client operations:
 A client app is implemented to send requests to the blockchain and verify the results.
 It implements a GraphQL service interface.
 Although this client app implements more test operations, only the following operations are needed to support the cross-border payment process: